Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

-To highlight the role of the RC non-linearity, in the right panel of Fig.~\ref{fig:phasedyn} we show the classification dynamics in the MS for the same RC but with $\bar{\Lambda} = 0$.
-The classes here approximately lie on a line in MS, yielding a far lower fidelity $\mathcal{F}=0.75$ at the optimal measurement time and output layer.
-In fact, since this is a linear network, its dynamics can be solved analytically: $ \beta_j(t) = \sum_k c_{jk}\int^t d\tau e^{(i\delta_k +\gamma)(\tau-t)}u(\tau) $ where $\delta_k$ are the real parts of the eigenvalues of $\bm{W}_R$, and $c_{jk}$ is the product of the projections of eigenvector $k$ onto node $j$ and the input $\bm{W}_I$.
+The final requirement of a RC is of some degree of \textit{nonlinearity} in its dynamics or output layer for nontrivial computation.
+For the linear RC, note that the classes approximately lie on a line in the MS. The linearity of {the $\bar{\Lambda} = 0$ RC enables its dynamics to be solved analytically: $ \beta_j(t) = \sum_k c_{jk}\int^t d\tau e^{(i\delta_k +\gamma/2)(\tau-t)}u(\tau) $ where $\delta_k$ are the real parts of the eigenvalues of $\bm{W}_R$, and $c_{jk}$ is the product of the projections of eigenvector $k$ onto node $j$ and the input $\bm{W}_I$.
 In the steady state, the different nodes $x_j$ are now effectively scaled and rotated copies of each other.
-The capacity of classifying the final RC outputs is then no different from that of classifying the input signals themselves with a linear classifier.
+The information capacity of classifying the final RC outputs is then no different from that of classifying the input signals themselves with a linear classifier.

-Through comparison, the precise role played by the non-linearity to provide high fidelities is evident.
-For the specific task at hand here, non-linearity mostly shears the high-amplitude readout signals (for the states $01$ and $10$) out of the line connecting the low-amplitude signals (states $00$ and $11$).
-The measured RC quadratures are then linearly independent and not trivially related to each other or the input signal, in contrast with the linear RC.
-Nonlinearity thus allows the four different classes of input signals and their resultant RC state distributions to be linearly separated via the output layer.
-The other required properties for effective RC are also exemplified in Fig.~\ref{fig:phasedyn}.
-The RC fading memory results in these final RC states depending more strongly on the steady state readout signal, where the SNR is higher and QS states can be more easily distinguished.
-The separation and approximation properties are evident in how inputs of different classes map to distinct regions of phase space, and the output of the computation is robust to noise in individual trajectories.
+By comparison, the role played by the Kerr nonlinearity to provide high fidelities for this task is evident from Fig.~\ref{fig:phasedyn}.
+The RC's nonlinearity `shears' the high-amplitude readout signals (associated with states $01$ and $10$) out of the line connecting the low-amplitude signals (states $00$ and $11$).
+The measured RC quadratures are then linearly independent and not trivially related to each other or the input signal, in contrast to the linear RC.
+The nonlinearity of the Kerr reservoir allows it to utilize its dimensionality, forming up to $K$ linearly independent outputs, rather than being bound by the dimension of the input signal.
+Nonlinearity, together with the other dynamical RC properties satisfied by the Kerr RC, thus allow the four different classes of input signals and their resultant RC state distributions to be linearly separated via the output layer.
+That the Kerr RC satisfies these properties is by no means guaranteed in general, but a result of the RC hyperparameters we have chosen.
+In particular, it is strongly dependent on the relative strength of the nonlinearity $\bar{\Lambda}$ and the input signal scaling factor $\mu$, as discussed later in Sec.~\ref{subsec:RCdesign}.